 Welcome to my page:

-Growing up, I could not wait to be on my own, thinking that I’d make better choices than my mother.
-The days and years turned, like pages of fire, burning strong and red-orange.
-The test of times against my black skin, the most unforgettable moment as a child was my mother coming to my basketball practice to pick me up early due to the pouring rain and the lack of transportation.
+Growing up, I could not wait to be on my own.
+Thinking that I’d make better choices than my mother.
+The days and years turned, like pages of fire, burning strong.
+The test of times against my skin.

-Stars, moons and suns later, I went to college.
-Studied hard trying to better myself.
+Stars, moons, and suns later, I went to college.
+To better myself.
 Taking out school loans like any other youngster without an inheritance.
 It was my sophomore and junior years that challenged my faith and commitment.
 I was diagnosed was rare allergic environmental eczema which made my skin irritated, itchy, swollen all over, unable to attend class regularly and taking cortisone steroid shots.

 Needless to say, I got well.
 I pulled my grades up and graduated.
 I journeyed on, like a lioness crossing the Sahara desert.
 I got married and changed jobs like the weather- wearing jeans on a cloudy day.

 Thanks for following me~your Kindness sister Krissy Mosley